loftuxab/alfresco-ubuntu-install/README.md

 All install options will be presented with an introduction.
 They default to 'n' (no), so type y to actually install that component.
 You need **sudo** access to install.

-But please do read all of this README before you go ahead.
+Please read all of this README before you go ahead.

-There is also lots of documentation at http://docs.alfresco.com/4.2/index.jsp.
-To become an Alfresco server Administrator, read the 'Administering' section.
+There is also lots of documentation at [http://docs.alfresco.com/5.1](http://docs.alfresco.com/5.1).
+To get started to become an Alfresco server Administrator, read and make yourself familiar with the 'Administering' section.

->###Known issues
+##Notes
->Many components have their download url:s point to specific version.
+- Only 64-bit Ubuntu is supported.
+Java cannot address enough memory to support running Alfresco on a 32-bit system.
->Whenever a new version comes out, the older version is removed from the download server and this script breaks.
-I try to update as soon as I find out.
+- Many components have their download urls pointed to specific version.
+Whenever a new version comes out, the older version is removed from the download server and this script breaks.
+These will be updated as soon as they are made known.
 This is known to happen with LibreOffice and Tomcat.
 The script will check if the needed components are available and break if they are not.

 More on the components/installation steps.
 =======
-Once downloaded you can modify (if needed) the script to fit your purpose.
-Here is a brief explanation if each section.
+Once the script is downloaded you can modify (if necessary) it to fit your purpose.

 LXCommunity ECM
 --------